Frontex coordinates cooperation between European border authorities

 Most resources invested relate to equipment used in surveillance of maritime borders.
 Finland has provided support to Mediterranean countries by sending assistance such as patrol boats and a surveillance aircraft.
 Smaller vessels also participate in border control on rivers.

 At sea, in addition to border surveillance, tasks include rescuing persons in distress and environmental monitoring.
 This type of operation, based on multiple tasks, saves money and achieves better results.
+Such operations, hosted by Finland, have also been organised in the Baltic Sea since 2023.

 Rapid reaction pool on stand-by